 Chop and Cutlets

-Simply cooking a pork cushion on a frying pan will not leave you with a juicy and succulent piece of meat because the high temperature and fast cook times associated with pan-frying won’t be able to dissolve the fats.
+Simply cooking a pork cushion on a frying pan will not leave you with a juicy and succulent piece of meat.
+This because the high temperature and fast cook times associated with pan-frying won’t be able to breakdown the connective tissue or the fat..
 With that said, you can still pan fry pork cushions by turning them into pork chops or pork cutlets!